 The publication offers concrete recommendations for policy-makers and education institutions on how the

-can be designed to protect human agency and genuinely benefit students, teachers
+uses of GenAI tools can be designed to protect human agency and genuinely benefit students, teachers

 and researchers.